 Sonnet Contest

-The fifth season for Poetry by the Sea’s Sonnet Contest, renamed The Kim Bridgford Memorial Sonnet Contest and run in conjunction with Mezzo Cammin, will open on December 1st 2022.
+The sixth season for Poetry by the Sea’s Sonnet Contest, renamed The Kim Bridgford Memorial Sonnet Contest and run in conjunction with Mezzo Cammin, is open as of November 12th 2023.
 There are two categories: Single Sonnet and Sonnet Crown.
-The writers of the winning poem(s) in each category each will be awarded a prize of $500 and invited to read the pieces at the May 2023 Poetry by the Sea Conference.
+The writers of the winning poem(s) in each category each will be awarded a prize of $500 and invited to read the pieces at the May 2024 Poetry by the Sea Conference.
 We welcome traditional sonnets, as well as artful variations that push the boundaries of the form.
 Click here for full guidelines.

 Book Awards

-The fifth season for the Poetry by the Sea Book Awards, given to the best poetry book published the previous year will open in February 2023.
-The category is Best Book of 2022, and the winner will be awarded a prize of $500.
+The sixth season for the Poetry by the Sea Book Awards, given to the best poetry book published the previous year is open as of January 5, 2024.
+The category is Best Book of 2023, and the winner will be awarded a prize of $500.
 Click here for full guidelines.

 2023 Kim Bridgford Memorial Sonnet Contest Winner